shajiakhan/lab-docs/labs/openstack/internetworking-basics-two-routers.md

 ## Launch Your Instances

 >Use the below values/inputs [while following the general instructions on how to launch a linux instance in OpenStack Dashboard here](../../tasks/openstack/launch-ubuntu-instance.md).
 Be sure you use the values specified below and not the ones in the general instructions.
+Adjust values below if using your own network planning.

 ### Launch Linux instance; "machine-A" on network-1